Buyers Agent Commissions Explained for First-Time Shoppers

 Many agents are paid purely on commission, which means the commission is their entire income.
 That income is completely dependent on doing a good job for you and finding you a house that you want to buy.

-Zach Walkerleib, a luxury specialist with over 10 years of experience in Las Vegas, Nevada, explains: “What real estate agents on the buyer’s side need to do is really show their value in ways that are above and beyond navigating the real estate transaction.
+Zach Walkerleib, a luxury specialist with 14 years of experience in Las Vegas, Nevada, explains: “What real estate agents on the buyer’s side need to do is really show their value in ways that are above and beyond navigating the real estate transaction.

-“They need to go into a vendor lists and have concierge programs where we can help you with movers, we can help you with handyman, we can help you with all these different things in addition to just the transaction; we’re going to be there for you, as your advisor after the transaction and on, and on, and on.”
+“They need to go into vendor lists and have concierge programs where we can help you with movers [and] handyman.
+We can help you with all these different things in addition to just the transaction.
+We’re going to be there for you, as your advisor after the transaction and on, and on, and on.”

 Are agents always paid on commission?